Design Build (DB)

 RACON Water Supply and Recharge system reconstruction

-SCE was the civil engineer for this 1800 LF of water main supply-distribution replacements by utilizing trenchless technologies.
-Larkor and Buno construction were our partners in this design-build competition and later in the execution of the project.
+SCE was the civil engineer for this 1800 LF of water main supply-distribution replacements utilizing trenchless technologies.
+Larkor and Buno Construction were our partners in this design-build competition and later in the execution of the project.
 SCE was able to develop a strategic phasing of the replacements by means of pipe-bursting methods and achieve the desired results by meeting NAS tight shut down schedule to minimize the impacts to the water supply-distribution requirements to the base.
 SCE produced the site topographical and provided the construction survey.
 SCE worked closely with the City of Oak Harbor Water system to meet their design requirements.
 Ultimately, the design-team was able to replace the 20″ and 10″ Asbestos Concrete Pipes and the concrete drain systems with field-welded HDPE, which by their inherent material characteristics and improved friction coefficients exceeded the capacity and longevity of the existing and aging system.